syncfusion-content/xamarin-docs/Xamarin/SfListView/Layouts.md

 ![](SfListView_images/SfListView-GridLayout.png)

-### Customize SpanCount based on specfic platform
+### Customize SpanCount based on devices

-[SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property of GridLayout can be customized based on platform specfic to avoid squeezed problems of listview item in tablet devices or desktop for windows.
-The below code illustrates the customization of SpanCount,
+[SpanCount](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout~SpanCount.html) property of GridLayout can be customized based on platform specific to avoid squeezed problems of listview item in tablet devices or desktop for windows.
+The below code illustrates how to customize the `SpanCount` specific to platform and devices,

 {% highlight c# %}
 GridLayout gridLayout = new GridLayout();